 - What happens after reporting?

-The 2014 First Quarter Assisted Living Owner/Operator Training will be held on March 25, 26, 27, and 28, 2014.
+The 2014 Second Quarter Assisted Living Owner/Operator Training will be held on June 24, 25, 26 and 27, 2014 Denver Human Services, East Office, 3815 Steele St, Denver CO 80205.
 Classes will begin at 8:00 am and end at 5:00 pm daily.
-Attendees must register by Wednesday March 19, 2014 to guarantee a space and materials for the course.
+Attendees must register by Wednesday June 18, 2014 to guarantee a space and materials for the course.

 Registration for this class is now open.
 Interested individuals may register online for the next offered course.